joebew42/ex_chat/README.md

 ### DONE

+- Maybe the `UserSessions` and `UserSessionSupervisor` could be merged in a single module named `UserSessions`
 - Fix the names used for the user sessions in the `UserSessionsTest`
 - Try to find a way to remove the shared state (the `UserSessionRegistry`) from the `UserSessions` Tests
 - do not start the application when run all the tests